 We know about quitting something that’s bad for you, or something you hate.
 But what about quitting something you love?

+Sometimes it’s something big.
 I used to have an awesome job.
 I loved it so much that I became too comfortable.
 So I made myself quit.
-That empty space made me figure out how to be a full-time musician.
+That made me figure out how to be a full-time musician.

 I still love everything I quit.
 But not as much as I love all this room for change.

 If you think this sounds horrible, congratulations!
 I’m thankful for people like you.
-I’m glad AC/DC has been playing the exact same music for 43 years, without quitting.
-But that would be Hell for me.
+I’m glad AC/DC played the exact same music for over 40 years, without quitting, but that would be hell for me.